Skip to main content

 • Quick Connect: a ready-to-run SSH command you can copy to your clipboard.

-The detail page includes a panel labeled Utilization whose value reads <used>/<total> GPU hours (for example, 120/960 GPU hours), where the total is derived from GPU count and term length.
+When telemetry starts flowing, the Utilization panel reads <used>/<total> GPU hours (for example, 120/960 GPU hours), with the total derived from GPU count and term length.
 A secondary line below the value shows the recent-jobs synced count and a staleness figure.

 For a deeper breakdown of usage data and invoices, see Track GPU usage and invoices.